shubhkulkarni/stateful-dom/README.md

 |state| Not a method| used to access the state
 |setState()|key:  string,  value:  any | used to update state|
 |new useState()|initialState?:  {[key:  string]:  any},logger?:  string| 'logger' is a string name to log state object to console|
+##Known issues
+ -When **any** state is updated, the entire UI of current route is re-rendered.
+This is bit performance heavy.
+ -Each time the dom is re-rendered , we need to add all the registered event listeners again :(